 In making it I excavated decades of family memories embedded in fabric scraps.
 The grapefruit’s dappled skin is from a Merimekko fabric in the cardboard-boxed scraps my collage artist mother keeps.
 Strawberries were culled from a baby jumper I had sewn for my first daughter.
 Mushrooms were stuffed with batting behind batik scraps from my friend Sharon’s fabric collection.
 It took some effort, and not a few needle punctures to my forefinger, to applique a kiwi from the sturdy tan suede square salvaged from a skirt I bought when I was pre-teen.

 (I was flitting around channels a few weeks ago when I caught a glimpse of a room filled with stacked clear boxes of folded fabric.
-I thought, “That’s me”. . . . (when I think to myself I don’t always follow grammatical rules strictly) . . . then wondered why such a sight would merit screen time.
+I thought, “That’s me”. . . . (when I speak only to myself I don’t always follow grammatical rules strictly) . . . then wondered why such a sight would merit screen time.
 Was it a sewing show?
 A quilting show?
 I backtracked and discovered the show was called Hoarders.
 Mortifying.)

 When we moved to the home where we had our fourth child the dining room’s 1805 walls were painted russet, and seemed an ideal background for this quilt.